 The best camera for event photography

-A second body never hurts for either a different type of lens or as a backup in case yours fails.
-I usually have one with either a tele or wide angle lens and a second one with a 50mm.
+A second body never hurts, either for a different type of lens or as a backup in case yours fails.
+I usually have one with either a tele or wide-angle lens and a second one with a 50mm.

 The best lenses for event photography